-Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield to take test
+Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield tested

-There is one new Covid case today in managed isolation - a man in his twenties who arrived in New Zealand on July 30 from Melbourne.
+There is one new Covid case today in managed isolation - a man in his 20s who arrived in New Zealand on July 30 from Melbourne.

-Ashley Bloomfield says the man tested negative on day 3 but went on to test positive on day 12.
+Director general of health Ashley Bloomfield says the man tested negative on day 3 but went on to test positive on day 12.

+The man had been in managed isolation at the Grand Millennium and has now been transferred to the Auckland quarantine facility.

-The director general of health said he had not yet had a test for Covid-19 as he had been feeling well but on advice from Capital and Coast Director Strategy Innovation and Performance Rachel Haggerty, he will have his first test today, at the Porirua station where he delivered the latest case numbers.
+Bloomfield said he had not yet had a test for Covid-19 as he had been feeling well but on advice from Capital and Coast Director Strategy Innovation and Performance Rachel Haggerty, he had his first test today, at the Porirua station where he delivered the latest case numbers.

 On getting a swab, Bloomfield confirmed he didn't have any symptoms but said he wouldn't expect anyone to do something he wouldn't do himself.